Tuesday, 16 February 2016

 Jeremiah Thring met Ann Augur who had been born in Cambridge on 2 Apr 1780 at St Andrews, Cambridge.
 There are several records of their marriage, but strangely they list different dates and places.

 The earlier marriage occurred on 24 Dec 1804.
 The record lists a marriage between Jeremiah Thring and Ann Augur at St Andrews, Cambridge.
-The problem with this date, is that according to the ages he put on various censuses, Jeremiah would only be 12 years old!
+The problem with this date, is that according to the ages he put on various censuses, Jeremiah would only be 12 years old and his wife 24!
+A birth date of 1784 would make him a more realistic 21 years old (age of consent).

 The second group of marriage documents record the date as 2 Jun 1819 between Ann Augur spinster, and Jeremiah Thing (sic) bachelor, at Tower Hamlets, St Marys, Whitechapel, London.
 The problem with these documents is the location, which is 60 miles from Cambridge, the date is well after the birth of their son and the Banns notice lists both parties as "of this parish".
-I am inclined to think that this marriage is a remarkable coincidence involving different people with similar names.
+I am inclined to think that Jeremiah's first wife died and he then married a cousin who had the same name.
 A Jeremiah Thring aged 56 was admitted to the workhouse at Tower Hamlets in 1842, when many records indicate our Jeremiah was living in Cambridge.
 He died there at the age 67 in 1853.
 Also there were several Ann Agars born in Essex in the 1790's, one of whom may have been his wife.

 If we accept the validity of the first record above, Jeremiah must have been born in the early 1780's and this fits in with the birth of a son in 1807.